 What Is Cost Control?

 Cost control involves managing and regulating business expenses to meet financial goals.
-It usually involves monitoring, analyzing, and adjusting your operating expenses to ensure that they don’t exceed the allocated budget.
+It involves monitoring, analyzing, and adjusting your operating expenses to ensure that they don’t exceed the allocated budget.

 Please note that cost control is not the same as cost reduction; the latter focuses solely on cutting expenses, while cost control tries to ensure that even by reducing costs, you’re still aligned with financial goals.